AmruthaSri852/Github/README.md

 # Github
-# So I want to explore all my activity in this repostory
+## So I want to explore all my activity in this repository
+### Secret: Even I don't know why I am doing this to myself